interuss/dss/deploy/README.md

 ## Introduction

-An operational DSS deployment requires a specific architecture to be compliant with [standards requirements](../README.md#standards-and-regulations) and meet performance expectations as described in [architecture](./architecture.md).
+An operational DSS deployment requires a specific architecture to be compliant with [standards requirements](../README.md#standards-and-regulations) and meet performance expectations as described in [Deployment of a DSS Pool](./architecture.md).

 ## Deployment options